 Additionally, this will allow you to access your library when you're away from your personal computer through the My Library section of Zotero.org.
-You can manually add references using their website and it will sync with your library on your personal computer.
-The web interface for Zotero is not as powerful as EndNote, the other citation management software that we at the Health Sciences Library support, but it will give you basic functionality to add a reference if you have the citation information handy.
-If you're in a lecture where a paper by John Smith about something to do with Asymmetry published in Nature in 2003 is mentioned, you can add a reference on the Zotero website and tag the article with "follow up" or "to-do" to remind you to dig up the actual paper when you have some free time.
+You can manually add citations using their website and it will sync with your library on your personal computer.
+The web interface for Zotero is not as powerful as some other citation managers, but it will give you basic functionality to add a citation if you have the citation information handy.
+So, if you're in a lecture and your professor mentions a paper by John Smith about something to do with Asymmetry published in Nature in 2003, you can add a citation on the Zotero website and tag the article with "follow up" or "to-do" to remind you to dig up the actual paper when you have some free time.

-Once you've installed Zotero, you can access the web extension for Zotero by clicking the Zotero button to the bottom left of Firefox.
-To access the stand-alone client on your computer, open it from the programs menu; if you have not yet added the Zotero connector for your browser, you can do so from the stand-alone installation webpage.
+To access the stand-alone client (the desktop app) on your computer, open it from the programs menu.
+If you have not yet added the Zotero connector for your browser, you can do so from the Download Webpage.

 The above image displays the layout of the Zotero pane.
 From left to the right the buttons are for: